-The Commission on Aging (COA) is a voluntary group of individuals appointed by the Board of County Commissioners (BOCC) to provide information, guidance, advice and support to the Johnson County Area Agency on Aging (AAA) and to serve as a liaison to the BOCC concerning the needs of older county residents and services to meet those needs.
-Current COA members.
+The Commission on Aging (COA) is a voluntary group of individuals appointed by the Board of County Commissioners (BOCC).
+The COA provides information, guidance, advice and support to the Johnson County Area Agency on Aging (AAA) and serves as a liaison to the BOCC concerning the needs of older county residents and services to meet those needs.

 Aging Information and Help Lines

 - Adult Abuse, Neglect or Exploitation in the community 1-800-922-5330 .

 - For Adult Abuse, Neglect or Exploitation in a facility 1-800-842-0078

 - For Long Term Care Services and Support options in Johnson County, 913-715-8861

 2019 Aging Forum: Focus groups and 100+ forum participants provided input and feedback regarding aging issues in 2019, The Commission on Aging (COA) compiled the following recommendations.

 Commission on Aging (COA) members attended Older Kansans Day at the Capitol, an annual pre-pandemic event where AAAs around the State and their advisory board members meet with their respective Kansas Legislators.

 Citizens may reach out to their legislators by e-mail or phone.